The Dynamics Relations of Party Institutionalisation and Political Trust

 Murtagh, C., & McCulloch, A. (2021).
 Beyond the core: Do ethnic parties ‘reach out’ in power-sharing systems?
 The British Journal of Politics and International Relations, 23(3), 533-551. https://doi.org/10.1177/1369148120973139

 Norris, P. (2017).
-The conceptual framework of political support.
-In Handbook on political trust (pp. 19-32).
-Edward Elgar Publishing. https://doi.org/10.4337/9781782545118.00012
+The Conceptual Framework of Political Support.
+19–32 in Handbook on Political Trust.
+Edward Elgar Publishing.

-Park, B.-B., Leng, T.-K., & Wu, K.-H. (2022).
+Park, B. B., Leng, T. K., & Wu, K. H. (2022).
 Politics of urban cultural preservation and regeneration: the case of South Korea and Taiwan.
 Journal of Contemporary East Asia Studies, 11(2), 300–328. https://doi.org/10.1080/24761028.2023.2176404

 Park, J. H. (2021).
 The Electoral Paradox of Party Institutionalisation: The Case of PKS in Eastern Indonesia.
 Asian Studies Review, 45(4), 690–710. https://doi.org/10.1080/10357823.2021.1931661

-Petrarca, C. S., Giebler, H., & Weßels, B. (2022).
+Petrarca, C. S., Giebler, H., & Weßels, B. (2020).
 Support for insider parties: The role of political trust in a longitudinal-comparative perspective.
-Party Politics, 28(2), 329–341. https://doi.org/10.1177/1354068820976920
+Party Politics, 28(2), 329-341. https://doi.org/10.1177/1354068820976920

 Randall, V., & Svåsand, L. (2002).
 Party Institutionalization in New Democracies.
 Party Politics, 8(1), 5-29. https://doi.org/10.1177/1354068802008001001

-Rasmussen, M. B., & Knutsen, C. H. (2021).
+Rasmussen MB, Knutsen CH.
+(2021).
 Party Institutionalization and Welfare State Development.
-British Journal of Political Science, 51(3), 1203–1229. https://doi.org/10.1017/S0007123419000498
+British Journal of Political Science, 51(3), 1203-1229. https://doi.org/10.1017/S0007123419000498

 Ridge, H. M. (2022).
 Party system institutionalization, partisan affect, and satisfaction with democracy.
 Party Politics, 29(6), 1013-1023. https://doi.org/10.1177/13540688221130492

 Sauerland, D. (2015).
 Ideologies, Institutions, and the New Institutionalism.
-In International Encyclopedia of the Social & Behavioral Sciences (pp. 561–572).
-Elsevier. https://doi.org/10.1016/B978-0-08-097086-8.63109-4
+561–72 in International Encyclopedia of the Social & Behavioral Sciences.
+Elsevier.

 Savage, L. (2016).
 Party System Institutionalization and Government Formation in new Democracies.
 World Politics, 68(3), 499-537. https://doi.org/10.1017/S0043887115000477